xuhongzuo/WOD/README.md

 WOD is published in DEXA2018.
-The conference paper of WOD is avaliable at https://sites.google.com/site/hongzuoxu/home.
+The conference paper of WOD is avaliable at on the researchGate https://www.researchgate.net/profile/Hongzuo_Xu.

 Please cite our paper if you use it.